 These chickens have a lot of feathers on top of their heads.
 They usually get quite long and wrap around their faces.
 Have you ever seen a flock of these black face bearded birds?
 Makes you want to stick a couple in your purse!

-Different colors are just the start with the varieties.
+Different colors are just the start of the varieties.
 They also have a number of very unique features that make them stand out from other chicken breeds, such as having an extra toe, dark blue or black flesh and bones, and bright blue earlobes.

 They are not known to have any particular health problems.